best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Integrated development environment (IDE)

-### Interpreter
+### Code interpreter

-A computer program that runs code in a programming language.
+A computer program that runs code in a particular programming language.
+For example, the program that reads your Python or R analysis code and runs it.
+A non-interactive interpreter runs code in order, which is important for reproducibility.

-Interactive interpreters allow you to run individual lines of code.
-This
+Interactive interpreters allow you to run individual lines of code, which means that code can be run out of order.
+Notebooks use interactive interpreters.
+These are not suitable for running analysis pipelines, because they do not ensure that the code is run reproducibly.

 ### Debugger

+A computer program that is used to test software and to identify the root cause of errors or "bugs".
+Debuggers allow you to pause the code at specific points and to  walk through code step by step, in order to understand how it is working.

 ### Cloud computing